 So far, we have introduced numbers, assignments, input/output, comparisons, and looping constructs.
 How powerful is this subset of Python?
-In a theoretical sense, it is as powerful as you will ever need.
-Such languages are called Turing complete.
+In a theoretical sense, it is as powerful as you will ever need, i.e., it is Turing complete.
 This means that if a problem can be solved via computation, it can be solved using only those statements you have already seen.